RohanPatil01/Crack-the-code/README.md

 - Responsive design for a seamless experience on all devices.

 ## 🤖 Code Generation Algorithm
 Curious about how hints are generated?
-Check out the [Crack the code.ipynb](/Crack-the-code.ipynb) for better understanding of the game.
+Check out the [Crack the code.ipynb](/Crack-the-code.ipynb) for a better understanding of the game.

 ## 🖼️ Screenshots
+### Home Page
 ![Home Page](images/main.png)
+### Play Section
 ![Play page](images/play.png)
+### Create Section
 ![Create Page](images/create.png)

 ## 🤝 Contributing
-Found a bug or have a feature request?
+Did you find a bug or have a feature request?
 Feel free to open an issue or create a pull request.

 ## 📝 License
 This project is licensed under the MIT License - see the [LICENSE](/LICENSE.txt) file for details.